 - Cash book showing the details of all cash receipts and payments.

 Any accounts not in these ledgers such as asset, liability, and capital accounts remain in the general ledger.
 As with the main ledger, postings to the subledgers are from the books prime entry.

 Separating these accounts from the main ledger removes a large amount of detail and allows different staff to work on different aspects of the accounting records.

 The postings to the control accounts are from the summary totals in the books of prime entry.
 The postings to the subledgers are from the individual detailed entries in the books of prime entry.
-Since both sets of entries derive from the same source the use of a control account allows the carrying out of a general ledger reconciliation.
+Since both sets of entries derive from the same source the use of a control account allows the carrying out of a GL reconciliation.
 This process is more fully explained in our control accounts post.